The extended special

 theoretically could also depend on the direction and the magnitude of the velocity of motion of the body in

-the motion of the body in S0 can change the speed of light
+of the body in S0 can change the speed of light propagation inside

-calculations we obtain the relations between the directed in one way speeds с4 and с6, с3 and с5.
+relations between the directed in one way speeds с4 and с6,

 But if no simplifications are made, ESTR implies the